AI/ML, Data Governance, Security

 Detecting Shadow AI

-Discovering ungoverned AI in distributed environments requires a multi-layered approach:
+Discovering ungoverned AI in distributed environments requires a multi-layered approach.
+For comprehensive coverage of AI discovery techniques and tooling, see AI Discovery and Monitoring.

 Network and API Monitoring: Track unusual patterns in API calls to AI platforms (OpenAI, AWS SageMaker, Azure ML).
 Monitor network traffic for connections to external AI services.
 Analyze authentication logs to identify which teams or individuals are deploying AI workloads.

 Data Access Audits: Systematically review who is consuming your data streams and datasets.
-In Kafka environments, audit consumer groups and their subscriptions.
+In Kafka environments, audit consumer groups (logical groupings of consumers that read from topics) and their subscriptions.
 Identify consumers without registered business purposes.
-Streaming governance tools can provide visibility into topic access patterns and help enforce data governance policies across your streaming infrastructure.
+For detailed coverage of streaming audit capabilities, see Audit Logging for Streaming Platforms.

 Infrastructure Inventory: Scan container registries, Kubernetes namespaces, and serverless function deployments for ML frameworks and model artifacts.
-Look for inference endpoints, model servers, and AI-related dependencies in deployed applications.
+Look for inference endpoints (HTTP/gRPC services that serve model predictions), model servers (TensorFlow Serving, TorchServe, MLflow Model Server), and AI-related dependencies in deployed applications.

 Code Repository Analysis: Search codebases for imports of ML libraries, calls to AI APIs, and references to model artifacts.
 This can reveal AI usage before it reaches production.